9 Glorious Gardens To Visit In Ireland - The Gloss Magazine

 Birr Castle, Co Offaly

-For bloom chasers, the Demesne is well worth a visit any time of year, but for frequent visitors, spring and early summer is a favourite time with one of Ireland’s finest private collections of magnolias in bloom, and the cherry blossoms appearing in a riot of pastel colour.
-In March, the camellia walk bursts into flower, alongside acres of daffodils, bluebells and hellebores.
+For bloom chasers, the Demesne is well worth a visit any time of year, with one of Ireland’s finest private collections of magnolias and cherry blossoms.
+In spring, the camellia walk bursts into flower, alongside acres of daffodils, bluebells and hellebores.
 Also showing early signs of flower are the rhododendrons and the lilac in the formal gardens.
-For those looking for the more native ground-based plants, the demesne has an abundance of wild garlic, wild snowflake, heathers and one of Ireland’s finest wildflower meadows which will be in its full glory by mid-June.
-During the Easter holidays, the Castle is also running several “Silly Science Camps” for children and there is an Easter Quest as well as the option of visiting Ireland’s tallest treehouse and seeing the famous telescope.
-Don’t leave without refuelling at the Courtyard Café. www.birrcastle.com
+For those looking for the more native ground-based plants, the demesne has an abundance of wild garlic, wild snowflake, heathers and one of Ireland’s finest wildflower meadows which will be in its full glory in summer.
+There’s also the option of visiting Ireland’s tallest treehouse and seeing the famous telescope.
+Don’t leave without refuelling at the Courtyard Café

 Lafcadio Hearn Japanese Garden, Co Waterford